 Check out our step-by-step setup guide for the Other SMTP mailer.

 Lastly, you may be wondering about the Default (none) option.
 The Default (none) option does not use SMTP and will not improve email delivery on your site.
 It’s essentially the same as not using WP Mail SMTP on your site at all.

 So, if you see this option in your WP Mail SMTP settings, be sure to choose one of the other mailer options instead.
 You can find links to step-by-step tutorials for each above.

 That’s it!
 We’ve just shared an overview of all of the mailer options in WP Mail SMTP.

-Would you prefer to let our team do the work of setting this all up for you?
-Be sure to check out our White Glove Setup option, where we do your mailer setup and testing.
+Would you prefer to let our team do the work of setting your mailer up for you?
+Be sure to check out our White Glove Setup option, where we handle your WP Mail SMTP plugin setup and testing.